imjoyhalder/GadgetZone-/README.md

-# ⚡ GadgetZone – Electronics E-Commerce Website
+# ⚡ ORYON – Electronics E-Commerce Website

 ElectroShop is a full-stack e-commerce platform built for selling electronics such as PC components, mobile phones, laptops, and accessories.
 It features a customer-facing storefront and powerful admin dashboard for managing products, orders, and users.